flecs-hub/explorer/README.md

 world.import<flecs::monitor>();
 ```

-Note that the statistics collection systems run as part of the efault Flecs pipeline.
+Note that the statistics collection systems run as part of the default Flecs pipeline.
 If your application does not use systems, manually runs systems or uses a custom pipeline statistics collection will not run.
 To make sure the collection systems are ran, call this once in the main loop of your game:

 In C:
 ```c